 SecMainwhich is executed every time a data update on the secondary instrument AAPL 1D happens.

-Context.calc_on has more parameters besides sec_context and time_frame.
+Context.calc_on function accepts more parameters in addition to sec_context and time_frame.
 Here is its signature:

 exchange, ticker and time_frame are not given, then the corresponding values are taken from the current